 What mattress is best for you depends on your preferences and sleep style.
 Trying to decide if your next mattress should be an innerspring bed?
 We recommend making the most of offered sleep trials to find the most comfortable mattresses.
 This gives you time to make sure the mattress is compatible with your sleep needs.

-An innerspring mattress is an affordable bed with healthy support and plenty of comfort.
+An innerspring mattress is an affordable mattress with healthy support and plenty of comfort.
 The best way to find the right bed is to pay attention to product details like: